First-time home buyer qualifications are surprisingly flexible

 You may still count as a first-time buyer.
 Most lenders and DPA programs follow the policy of the U.S. Department of Housing and Urban Development.
 HUD says a first-time buyer is an individual who has had no ownership in a principal residence during the 3-year period ending on the date of purchase of the property.
 This includes a spouse (if either meets the above test, they are considered first-time homebuyers).
 So you should be fine.

 There’s no minimum income required to buy a house.
-You just need to be able to comfortably afford mortgage loan payments.
+But lenders will closely examine your personal finances to ensure you can manage the mortgage payments along with your other financial obligations.
 How much you have to earn will depend on your existing debts, your down payment, and the home price you hope to afford.

 It’s rare, but not impossible.
 You’d probably need help from a down payment assistance program or your family to cover everything you need.
 Remember, you have to pay closing costs as well as the down payment.
 So even borrowers with zero-down-payment mortgages often need some help—or savings.